metamn/beat/code/pages/clojure/clojure.md

 And the list follows. `Jest` the test runner is not pure.
 On the same test suite gives different results on each run.
 This way you never know when testing is successful or not.

-The paragraphs above illustrate the problems of the JavaScript ecosystem.
+Combined, these shortcomings result in frustration.
+They reveal the inherent vice of the JavaScript ecosystem.

-Instead of writing joyfully about how I've solved the `single source of truth` -> `test` + `documentation` + `live example` generation problem.
-I wrote about how the stack made me impossible to do it.
+Instead of writing joyfully about solving the `single source of truth -> test + documentation + live example` generation problem I was forced to write about how the stack made me impossible to do it.

+JavaScript, by poor design, enables distraction, patchwork, gluing.
+It's not science, programming, engineering &mdash; it's scripting.

 ## Finally

 After six months of trials and errors I gave up.
 I gave up the stack, not the idea.
-As a designer and developer I need my own Design system.
+As a designer and developer I need my own design system.
 That's the base of my future endeavours.

 I gave up JavaScript and its entire ecosystem because: